If pregnancy does not happen as expected, or there are issues, both male and female fertility testing needs to be done to get tested for fertility.

 The very first test to do is a Sperm Count (a.k.a. semen analysis).
 Only if this test is completed and the results are normal should the female partner undergo further fertility testing.

-The first step in the female infertility work up is a complete medical history and physical examination and the following is reviewed:
+The first step in a female infertility workup is a complete medical history and physical examination and the following is reviewed: